-Function: Investigates and determines the most desirable levels of artificially controlled waters; prescribes a plan for controlling and regulating such levels; and prescribes and promulgates rules and procedures for the conduct of its investigations, surveys, and hearings.
-Minn.
-Stat.
-114.12 (based on 1963 Minn.
-Laws Chap.
-648?) related specifically to water levels in Big Stone Lake.
+Investigates and determines the most desirable levels of artificially controlled waters; prescribes a plan for controlling and regulating such levels; and prescribes and promulgates rules and procedures for the conduct of its investigations, surveys, and hearings.

 The South Dakota-Minnesota Boundary Waters Commission was established after the drought of the 1930's to address water disputes between the states.

-The Commission apepars to have been abolished for a time and then reinstated.
+The Commission appears to have been abolished for a time and then reinstated in 1990.